 Get Financial Protection from Roundup’s Manufacturer

 How you protect yourself from Roundup can vary according to how and where exposure occurs.
 If you were already exposed to Roundup and developed cancer, we believe you deserve compensation.
 Our team wants to help you get it.

-Contact the team at the Law Offices of Anidjar & Levine by calling 1-800-747-3733 today.
+Contact the team at the Law Offices of Anidjar & Levine.
 You worry about getting better.
 We take care of everything else.
-The initial consultation is free and we advance all the costs of your case.
+The initial consultation is free, and we advance all the costs of your case.
 We do not get paid unless you do.
 You face no risk when working with our team.